 Chapter 2: Tracking In Google Analytics

-In this chapter we will cover data collection, processing, configuration and reporting.
+In this chapter we will cover data collection, processing, configuration, and reporting.
 Then we will dive into the types of data collection and differentiate metrics from dimensions.
-This will give you a sense of how data is transferred from your website into Google Analytics reports.
+This will give you a sense of how data is transferred from your website into a Google Analytics custom report report.

 There are four components of tracking in Google Analytics: